Hörður Axel Vilhjálmsson: Professional career

-Hörður began his career at the age of 15 in his home in Fjölnir Reykjavík.
-Through his brother was a basketball coach in Iceland, he came to the basketball.
-At 17, he moved to Spain, but returned a short period of time to Iceland.
-After starring again in Spain for a second division in the preseason, he finally played for the Icelandic Úrvalsdeild club Keflavík.
+Hörður began his senior team career at the age of 15 with Fjölnir Reykjavík.
+At 17, he moved to Spain to play for Gran Canaria, but returned shortly later to Iceland and joined Njarðvík.
+He started the 2008–2009 season with Club Melilla but returned to Iceland again and finished the season Úrvalsdeild club Keflavík.
 In 2009 he set the Úrvalsdeild record for most minutes played in a single game when he played all 60 minutes in a quadruple overtime game against KR.
 In 2010/11 he appeared in 30 games averaging 33 minutes on the floor and delivered an average of 16.5 points.
 With 7.3 assists, he was the third-best assist provider and he also had 2.5 steals per game being the second best player in the league in this category.

 In 2011 Hörður signed Mitteldeutscher BC.
 He received a three-year contract, which was valid in both the ProA and in the Basketball Bundesliga.
 In 37 games, he averaged 23 minutes on the floor and gave off 9.6 points and 2.3 assists.
 Mitteldeutscher BC reserved the right in the contract, to terminate the cooperation.
 On 17 June 2013 it was announced that Hörður made use of the option to buy out of his existing contract for a four-figure sum.
 This made the club as well as fans of incomprehension and disappointment as was counted on him.

 Due to the Eurobasket 2013 and the related absence of some players in the Spanish first division, Hörður played with Bilbao Basket for the preseason.
 After preparation of completed time he moved within the league to CB Valladolid.
 During the season he switched back to Mitteldeutscher BC.
-On 3 June 2014, the club announced to engage Hörður again.
+On 3 June 2014, the club announced signed Hörður again.